CIDgravity/cidg-docs/content/en/storage-providers/manage/clients/index.md

 ## Create new client

-You can conveniently access the navigation options within the sidebar under the `Clients` section.

 At the top of the page, you'll find the option to initiate the creation of a new client by simply clicking on `Create a new client`

 #### 1. Select a pricing model and storage acceptance logic